lulunac27a/java-datetime/datetime-jsp/README.md

 ## Instructions

-Copy this directory to your Java web server root directory, and start the server.
+Copy this directory to your Java web server root directory, and start the web server.